 Interplay between the microbiota and treatments

 The interaction between the gut microbiota and commonly prescribed drugs is complex and bidirectional: the gut microbiota composition can be modified by drugs, but, vice versa, microbial metabolism can contribute to the efficacy and/or adverse effects of drugs.
 Such bidirectional microbiota-drug interactions have been observed for metformin, which is known to have a profound effect on the gut microbiota.
 These interactions are exemplified in the following studies from our group.
 (1) We colonized mice with feces taken before and after treatment with metformin from individuals with type 2 diabetes, and observed improved glucose tolerance in mice that received the metformin-altered microbiota.
-(2) We showed that metformin signalling is inhibited by the microbial metabolite imidazole propionate.
+(2) We showed that metformin signaling is inhibited by the microbial metabolite imidazole propionate.
 Thus, the gut microbiota appears to both mediate and inhibit metformin’s antidiabetic effects.
 Within the MetaCardis project, the study lead by the Raes lab has also shown that treatment with statins (commonly prescribed cholesterol-lowering drugs) reduced the prevalence of a microbiota configuration that has been associated with obesity and inflammatory bowel disease.
 Thus, statins potentially modulate the disrupted gut microbiota observed in these disease states.

-Bariatric surgery is the only long-term treatment for obesity and it also has beneficial effects on the metabolic syndrome.
+Bariatric surgery is the only long-term treatment for obesity, and it also has beneficial effects on the metabolic syndrome.
 We recently showed that the gut microbiota is altered by Roux-en-Y gastric bypass, the most common type of bariatric surgery, and that the changes in microbial composition may contribute to the beneficial metabolic outcomes following surgery.
 We have also identified post-surgery alterations in bile acid metabolism.
-Bile acids signal through farnesoid X receptor (FXR), and we have shown that the beneficial metabolic effects following bariatric surgery in mice require functional FXR signalling.
+Bile acids signal through farnesoid X receptor (FXR), and we have shown that the beneficial metabolic effects following bariatric surgery in mice require functional FXR signaling.
 Further exploration is required to clarify how different types of bariatric surgery affect the gut microbiota and whether the pre-surgery microbiota composition can affect metabolic outcomes after bariatric surgery.

 Want to know more?